-Here is the story of my mentor Yogesh Mathuria, from Mumbai, with whom I walked 300 plus km for peace.
+Here’s the story of my mentor Yogesh Mathuria, from Mumbai, with whom I walked 300 plus km for peace.
 I walked with him for 20 days; without any money.
 Isn’t this awesome?

 His inspiration injected him when he was a child and met Satish Kumar who walked from India to America, without money.
 The message was the same — peace.
 He has a strong impression of this journey on his heart and wanted to experience this himself.
 But, who knew that the dream would come so true, one day.

 No time, lots of money on.
 All work no play made Jack a dull boy, and this was our young Indian man.
 He has to pay a price.
 The price was that he lost his wife to the scariest devil of all times—cancer.

 He compiled all of them and crafted a holistic treatment center in Mumbai.
-In Wellness Lounge there is a treatment for diabetes and cancer without any medicine.
-There are lots of amazing never-heard healing techniques like Ho’oponopono from Hawaii.
+In Wellness Lounge there’s a treatment for diabetes and cancer without any medicine.
+There’re lots of amazing never-heard healing techniques like Ho’oponopono from Hawaii.

-The path he is walking on is the path of the fire.
+The path he’s walking on is the path of the fire.
 It requires strong determination and a physically fit body; apart from a patriotic mindset.
 I wish him all the success in life, wherever he goes and have promised myself to be a part of his peace pilgrimage, as and when possible.
 I strongly believe that only love can conquer hatred.